Pain-free, advanced technology Periodontic care Book an Appointment Today.

 Periodontal treatment corrects the effects of the disease – gum detachment and bone deformities – to restore your periodontal health, but it doesn’t change your susceptibility.
 Without continuing maintenance care, periodontal disease can recur.

-For Those with a History of Periodontal Disease
+For Patients with a History of Periodontal Disease

 For individuals with gingivitis, periodontal maintenance may be adequate at six-month intervals to begin with.
 For individuals with a history of periodontal disease, the data from the majority of the scientific studies suggest that a three-month periodontal maintenance interval will result in decreased likelihood of progressive disease compared to individuals receiving maintenance on a less frequent basis.

-For Those with Aggressive Forms of Periodontal Disease
+For Patients with Aggressive Forms of Periodontal Disease

 For those with more aggressive variants of periodontal disease, it may be necessary to have periodontal maintenance every two months.
 Additionally, systemic medication, topical antibiotics, or other antibacterials, for example, may be needed to support maintenance.